Non-Traditional Skill Training & Family Housing Project

 On May 2, 2018 we completed the purchase of a 100ft x 50ft piece of land in Namugongo, Kyadondo (approx. 1.5 km from Gayaza trading centre) for the price of 9000 CAD.

-Following many months of finalizing architectural plans and obtaining the licences and permits necessary to begin building, on August 13, 2018 we broke ground and have completed the foundational work for all the buildings (4000 CAD).
+Following many months of finalizing architectural plans and obtaining the licences and permits necessary to begin building, on August 13, 2018 we broke ground and completed the foundational work for all the buildings.

-During the month of September we completed the construction of both housing buildings (save for the roof).
-Next on the docket…the training facility and office building!
+During the months of September and October we completed the construction of both housing buildings (save for the roof).

 safety and financial security for the most impoverished families